 Quaint small towns, snow-covered streets, cozy inns, a local café, friendly neighbors helping each other, and old-fashioned celebrations!
 Yes, I’m talking about the kind of towns featured in the Hallmark Christmas movies.
 This year, Hallmark is premiering 40 new Christmas movies, and there are plenty of small towns in Pennsylvania that could qualify to be featured in them.
-Here are a few of my favorites for you to visit.
-These notable towns were selected for the scenery and decorations, friendliness, community participation, and Christmas cheer.

 1. Montrose

-A town rich in history becomes a magical snow globe during the winter season, and Christmas in Montrose adds to the sparkling scene with an event-filled holiday lineup.
+A town rich in history becomes a magical snow globe during the holiday season, and Christmas in Montrose adds to the sparkling scene with an event-filled holiday lineup.
 The festival warms your heart and appears to be right from the set of a Hallmark movie.

-A unique activity is the “Santa Roll” — Chocolates by Leopolds creates a giant chocolate Santa rolled down the “ave” by the local children.
+A unique activity is the “Santa Roll” — Chocolates by Leopolds creates a giant chocolate Santa rolled down the “Ave” by the local children.

+A Jingle Bell 5K Run/Walk is a family-friendly event that goes through the heart of Montrose.
+Many of the participants dress up in holiday garb and bells for the run/walk.
 Horse-drawn carriage rides around the historical Montrose will be provided.
 As you go from place to place, you can catch a ride on one of the hay wagons, which will drop you off at different locations.
-Kids can enjoy a pony ride in the gorgeously decorated garden area of the Episcopal Church.

 Santa and his elves will be greeting children in the decorated gazebo on the lawn at the Rosemont Inn.
 Bring the grandkids for free photos with Santa.
 Christmas specialty drinks, homemade donuts, and other specialty shops will have food available near the inn.
 Harpists, other musicians, and carolers will be strolling the streets and stores providing Christmas music.

-Sunday’s events include a paint-and-sip event and the Christmas Chorale concert at a local church.
+Sunday’s events include a free movie and the Christmas Chorale concert at a local church.
+Check out the entire list of events at “Christmas In Montrose.”

 2. Tunkhannock

-Imagine a white, snowy paradise with cozy inns, garland, and red bow-decorated street lamps.
+Imagine a white, snowy paradise with cozy inns, garlands, and red bow-decorated street lamps.
 In Wyoming County, the quaint, picturesque town of Tunkhannock, population 1,682, hosts Tunkhannock Santa Train Rides and Christmas in Our Hometown during the holiday season.
 It is part of the Endless Mountains Christmas in the Northeastern Pennsylvania region.

-Tunkhannock Business and Professional Association is bringing back the popular Santa Train Rides for 2021.
+Tunkhannock Business and Professional Association is bringing back the popular Santa Train Rides for 2022.
 They are held the last weekend of November with three rides each day leaving from Riverside Park.

 Christmas in Our Hometown features carolers, horse rides, entertainment, and family activities.

+During Christmas in Our Hometown, the Dietrich Theater in the heart of town kicks off The 12 Movies of Christmas.
 Millions of sparkling Christmas lights will leave you spellbound at the Festival of Lights at the Stone Hedge Golf Course in Tunkhannock.
-There is another light show in neighboring Tall Pines Forest of Lights.
+They have added some new light scenes this year.

 3. Indiana